madetech/blog/posts/planning-is-hard-can-we-do-kanban-instead.md

 As soon as the SD Team has committed to a work item, the clock is ticking until that work item is considered Done.

-This forces teams to meet often with the SRM (Service Request Manager) (roughly equivalent to the Product Owner) whenever they have run out of work items to complete.
+This forces teams to meet often with the Service Request Manager (SRM), who is roughly equivalent to the Product Owner in Scrum, whenever they have run out of work items to complete.

 #### 3. Prioritisation